belljames/bug.n.simplified/README.md

 * Focus on the tiling and session management.
 * Augment the windows taskbar instead of trying to replace it.
-**
 * Favor consistency over cool features for some windows and exceptions for others.
-** Don't bother de-decorating windows.
-So many Win10 apps are themed and have exceptions to the rule that it's better to keep the decorator.

 ![image](https://user-images.githubusercontent.com/57881574/132135880-9385a9e2-baa0-4000-b7d6-78862021e644.png)